Dannyzimmer/fcodes/README.md

 2. **Adaptability**: Kinship relationships are deduced from a set of codes, eliminating the necessity for adhering to a rigid structure.
 Fcodes operate independently, allowing them to be inserted out of sequence without disrupting the fundamental relationships.
 This affords a high degree of flexibility in data collection.

 3. **Accessibility**: Fcode encoding can be carried out with minimal tools, such as a pen and paper.
 In digital environments, these codes can be stored in any text file, thereby freeing the codification process from dependence on a specific operating system.

+> [!TIP]
+> For kinship encoding with the Fcode algorithm, consider using the [**F-Tree**](https://github.com/Dannyzimmer/F-Tree) graphical interface.
+It provides a user-friendly way to apply the algorithm.

 ## Table of contents
 - [The Encoding Algorithm](#the-encoding-algorithm)